 Both Stadia and Luna offer a fun cloud-based gaming experience.
 Other than the flipped left thumbstick, Amazon and Google's controllers even look very similar.
 Both systems also include their parent companies' Voice Assistant services, support up to 4K streaming at 60FPS, and connect to most screens.
 I would even speculate that pricing after Luna's early access will likely match or come close to Stadia's $10 per month.

-Stadia will eventually support cool integrations with Youtube through features like Crowd Play, and other Stadia-exclusive features such as State Share and Stream Connect.
+Stadia now supports cool integrations with Youtube through features like Crowd Play, and other Stadia-exclusive features such as State Share and Stream Connect.
 For example, a game streamer could challenge viewers to a race or a player can share a specific game "state" from a mission in Hitman.
-Luna will have cool integrations with Twitch as well, like being able to start playing a game directly from a Twitch stream you are watching.
+Luna will have nifty integrations with Twitch as well, like being able to start playing a game directly from a Twitch stream you are watching.
 Stream Connect on Stadia could hopefully make local co-op cool if we're ever allowed to have people over again.
 Stream Connect is like split-screen unleashed, with the ability to add additional viewpoints or multiple other players streams.

-Amazon Luna vs Google Stadia: Wait for Luna if you can
+Amazon Luna vs Google Stadia: Stadia comes out ahead, for now

 The Netflix of cloud gaming

-With more games, lower prices for hardware, and a great introductory offer, Luna instantly becomes an excellent offering to those looking for a cloud-based gaming service.
-The Netflix styled, pay one price and get unlimited play for hundreds of games, but it remains to be seen how aggressive the channel strategy will be over time.
+With a good library of games, lower pricing for hardware, and a great introductory offer, Luna instantly becomes an excellent offering to those looking for a cloud-based gaming service.
+The Netflix-style allows you to pay one price and get unlimited play for hundreds of games, but it remains to be seen how aggressive the channel strategy will be over time.